With your comfort in mind, the Musée du Louvre offers a host of services to guarantee a quality visit.

 Guided tours provide more in-depth opportunities to discover and discuss the museum's artworks.

-The "Masterpieces" tour, for example, takes you to the Louvre's key works and locations, such as the Venus de Milo, the Wedding Feast at Cana, the Mona Lisa and the Galerie d’Apollon.
+The "Welcome to the Louvre" tour, for example, takes you to the Louvre's key works and locations, such as the Venus de Milo, the Wedding Feast at Cana, the Mona Lisa, and the Galerie d’Apollon.

 You can find a detailed list of tours here: louvre.fr/visites-guidees